 During the 1930's, J.B.
 Lippincott released a series of small books in addition to Grace's regularly published novels.
 They were called "Pamphlets" in Lippincott's promotional brochures, but the inside cover of "The Best Birthday" lists the others as "Twelve Short Stories".
 These little treasures are just 4 3/4 inches wide x 6 1/4 inches tall!
 Some can be found in hardback with dust jackets and others are simply paper.

 Their color varies from edition to edition.
 Often the paper editions are found without the stiff cover.
-The jacket for "Beggarman"' is illustrated, while other jackets simply bear their title.
+The jackets for a few are illustrated, while other jackets simply bear their title.